 - Those who are in rehab or recovering from injuries

-- Individuals who want general wellness and well-being improvements felt instantaneously throughout their body.
+- Individuals who want general wellness and well-being improvements felt instantaneously throughout their bodies.

 So, as long as you’re willing to allow the deep tissue massager to work its magic, you are someone who might benefit from using it.